When you realise a situation is not as simple as it seems to be.

 Work With Our Realities

-The reality we live in today is the result of the pictures we had envisioned as answers to the question “what do we care to create” and are unfolding, shared or otherwise, today.
-The more we had made peace in seeing the inter-relatedness of our visions at the time we had created them, the less tumultuous would our realities be today.
+The reality we live in today is the consequence of the pictures we envisioned to the question “what do we care to create” in our past.
+This happens whether we are intentional or not.
+As the pictures unfold, we realise our reality today.
+The more we had made peace in seeing the inter-relatedness of our visions at the time we had created them, the less tumultuous our realities would be today.

-When they were not shared, the tumultuous-ness we experience is simply a sign of systemic issues or vicious (or circular) causalities that we ignored but is nevertheless playing itself out today.
+When persons in the organization did not share in the process of building their vision, we experience a degree of tumultuousness that is simply a sign of systemic issues or vicious (or circular) causalities that we ignored but is nevertheless playing themselves out today.
 Over time, such issues become persistent and therefore increasingly difficult to resolve.
-Given the ubiquitous but hidden nature of systemic issues, and without the requisite discipline to “uncover them”, it would not be as easy to see” the underlying structures, learn to turn them around and resolve their vicious or persistent natures.
+Given the ubiquitous and hidden nature of systemic issues, and without the requisite discipline to “see and uncover them”, it would not be as easy to recognize “the underlying structures”, learn to turn them around, and resolve their vicious or persistent natures.
 For our tomorrow.

 Today’s problems come from yesterday’s solutions.